sense-finance/sense-v1/README.md

 ### Periphery

-(plceholder)
+`Periphery` contains bundled actions for Series Actors and general users.

+For Series Actors, the Periphery exposes the public entry points to onboard new Targets (i.e. deploy feeds) and initialize new Series.
+The Target Sponsor calls `onboardTarget` which will deploy a Feed via a Feed Factory and onboard the Target to the Sense Fuse Pool.
+The Series Sponsor calls `sponsorSeries` to initialize a series in the Divider and create a Zero/gClaim pool on UniswapV3.

+Because the UniswapV3 pool holds Zeros/gClaims, users need to execute additional steps to `issue` / `combine` and `wrap` / `unwrap` gClaims in order to enter/exit into/from a Zero/Claim position.
+The Periphery allows general users bundle the necessary calls behind a single function interfact and perform the following operations atomically:
+- swapTargetForZeros
+- swapTargetForClaims
+- swapZerosForTarget
+- swapClaimsForTarget

 ### Target Wrappers

-(plceholder)
+`tWrappers` hold Target before a series' maturity and contain logic to handle arbitrary airdrops from native or 3rd party liquidity mining programs.
+Typically denominated in another asset, airdropped tokens are distributed to Claim holders in addition to the yield accrued from the Target.

 ### Emergency Stop

-(plceholder)
+`Emergency Stop` is used by Sense Finance, Inc, to `stop` the operation of the Divider by pausing all `Feeds`.

 ### Modules

 A Collection of Modules and Utilities for Sense V1

-#### G Claim Wrapper
+#### G Claim Manager

-The G Claim Wrapper is a contract that lets a user deposit their "Collect" Claims and receive "Drag" Claim representations.
+`GClaimManager` lets a user deposit their "Collect" Claims and receive "Drag" Claim representations.
 Specifically, it enables users to backfill interest accrued on their "Collect" Claim so that it can be used in other DeFi projects that don't know how to collect accrued yield for the user.
 Similarly, users may bring existing gClaims back to the contract to re-extract the PY and reconstitute their Collect Claims.

+#### Pool Manager

+`PoolManager` manages the Sense Fuse Pool, a collection of borrowing/lending markets serving all Zeros & Claims and their respective Targets.
+It allows users to permissionlessly onboard new Target (`addTarget`) and Zeros/Claims (`addSeries`).

 #### Recycling Module

 The Recycling Module is a contract for yield traders who want constantly-preserved IR sensitivity on their balances, and do not want to find reinvestment opportunities for their PY.
 The contract uses a dutch auction to automatically sell collected PY off at some interval for more Claims, which refocuses users' positions on FY.

-#### Pool Manager

 ### Access
 We use `Trust.sol` to provide with access control via `requiresTrust` to contracts inheriting from it.
-Currently, `Divider.sol`, `BaseFactory.sol` and `Recycler.sol` are using it.

 ### Admin

+The long-term goal of the Sense Protocol is to be as governance minimized as possible.
+However, out of caution, we’re taking a progressive decentralization approach, where we retain certain privileged permissions of v1 of the Protocol to ensure the system scales safely as well as pause the system in case of an emergency (vulnerability, hack, etc).
+The following list elaborates on these permissions:
+- `Divider.setIsTrusted` - add a new Feed Factory
+- `Divider.setFeed` - pause a faulty feed
+- `Divider.backfillScale` - fix a faulty scale value / pass in a scale if no settlement occurs
+- `EmergencyStop.stop` - stop the Sense Protocol

 ## Developing